-Lucian Mattison's second collection "Reaper's Milonga" is forthcoming from YesYes Books in Fall of 2017.
+Lucian Mattison's second collection "Reaper's Milonga" is forthcoming from YesYes Books in March of 2018.
 Be on the lookout for updates!

 Lucian Mattison's debut book of poetry, Peregrine Nation, won the 2014 Dogfish Head Poetry Prize.
 Set in Argentina and Chile, the collection centers around the exploration of identity in a multicultural family, and within shifting political and generational landscapes.
 The prize was judged by Larry Woiwode, Gerry LaFemina, and Diane Lockward.
 To purchase the book please use the contact tab to order it directly from Lucian, or visit The Broadkill River Press website.

 "Lucian Mattison, who has lived in Brazil and Chile takes on the role of a “New world vulture” observing the turbulent life around him.
 Knives, guns, riot police, and even earthquakes are common in the Santiago of his debut collection, but there is a sweetness and sensuality to be found there as well.
 If “English is a way out / tongue in which we celebrate what we leave,” Mattison’s poems give us a way into “culture of silence” he so skillfully describes and disturbs.
 Not since the publication of Carolyn Forché's The Country Between Us more than 30 years ago has a poet written more compellingly about events that most Americans would prefer to ignore."

 - Sue Ellen Thompson, winner of the 2010 Maryland Author Award, editor of The Autumn House Anthology of Contemporary American Poetry